justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-data-source-for-the-product-publisher-widget/README.md

-# Adding Related Products to the Product Relations Widget
+# Adding a New Product Data Source for the Product Publisher Widget

 This tutorial will show you how to add ... by implementing the `Foo` interface.